Sobilo34/alx-low_level_programming/0x01-variables_if_else_while/README.md

 $
 ```
 ### Task 101
-Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

 ### Task 102
-Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

 ### Task 103
-write a program that finds and prints the sum of the even-valued terms, followed by a new line
+A program that finds and prints the sum of the even-valued terms, followed by a new line

 ### Task 104
-Write a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+A program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.